-So you have a VPS and you want to host tomcat application and your apache application together in it.
-Sure you can run them on different ports, but if you want to run jsp app also on port 80, you can use apache’s mod proxy to do so.
-Follow the following steps to run jsp application with apache using mod proxy.
+So you have a VPS and want to host both a Tomcat application and an Apache application on it.
+Sure, you can run them on different ports—but if you want your JSP app to also run on port 80, you can use Apache’s mod_proxy to make that happen.
+Follow the steps below to run your JSP application with Apache using mod_proxy.

 <Proxy *>